chillKB/is-this-good/KEYCAPS.md

 NicePBT is composed of the **very** thick (1.7mm) blanks, while CannonCaps makes up the medium thick blanks (1.4mm).
 CannonCaps have very very smooth texture, while NicePBT is a bit more textured.
 Their kitting tends to be one large base kit that provides solid 40's and split bars support.
 Limited reverse dye-sublimation.
 A decent buy for those not trying to buy keycaps directly from China.
 Legend quality is improving.
 NicePBT is very smooth texture, CannonCaps (dyesub) is EXTREMELY smooth texture, perhaps on-par with (if not smoother than) CRP.
 There is some reverse dye-sub fade on the sides of the keycap, but you definitely get your money's worth in kitting.

-### Shenpo/Godwife/Goddess Dye Sublimation

-Thick blanks presumably sourced from the same blanks manufacturer as NicePBT and XMI/21KB (albeit with small differences).
-Known for doing a few keysets similar to OG Dyesubs or CRP (such as Green Hebrew, SAV, OG Triumph Adler, Xerox 6001, 6002), and a few clone sets, and a few sets designed on their own.
-Decent print quality at a very competitive price (~$35 USD).
-If you're not buying directly from Taobao, Keebox on AliExpress is generally the way to go.
-Very smooth texture.

 ### XMI/21KB

-Xiami/XMI/Shrimp Research is literally a dude with a dye sublimation machine who has pretty good accuracy/alignment printing on beige keycaps.
+Xiami/XMI is literally a dude with a dye sublimation machine who has pretty good accuracy/alignment printing on beige keycaps.
 Thick (1.6-1.7mm) blanks presumably sourced from the same blanks manufacturer as NicePBT and Shenpo (albeit with small differences).
 So thick they sound a bit dead to some.
 Absolute smorgasboard of different sublegend options.
 21KB is the Western proxy.
+Very smooth texture.

+### Shenpo/Godwife/Goddess Dye Sublimation

+Thick blanks - at one point, they sourced them from the same place as XMI or NicePBT, but now the blanks aren't identical.
+Known for doing a few keysets similar to OG Dyesubs or CRP (such as Green Hebrew, SAV, OG Triumph Adler, Xerox 6001, 6002), BoB, and a few clone sets, and a few sets designed on their own.
+Acceptable print quality for the price (~$35 USD).
+If you're not buying directly from Taobao, Keebox on AliExpress is generally the way to go.
 Very smooth texture.

 ### PBTFans